simimathew1898/Retail-Sales-Performance-Tracker/README.md

 ---

-## About

-This project was created as part of a portfolio effort to demonstrate end-to-end data engineering concepts including ingestion, modeling, testing, and reporting using cloud-native and open-source tools.
-It is suitable for showcasing during technical interviews or as part of a public GitHub portfolio.

----

 ## License

 This project is for educational use only.
 Dataset is publicly available and used under Kaggle’s open dataset policy.